EV & Hybrid Battery Chemistry & Glossary

 - Pack architecture

 - How cells are organized into modules and how modules are organized into the pack.
-Module-based packs (most current EVs) allow individual module replacement; cell-to-pack designs (Tesla 4680, BYD Blade) integrate cells directly into the structure.
+Module-based packs (most current EVs) allow individual module replacement; cell-to-pack designs (BYD Blade is the canonical example) eliminate the module layer entirely.
+Tesla's 4680 is a related but distinct "structural pack" design; the pack casing serves as a chassis member, but cells are still grouped within it.

 - Cell supplier